Ross-Byrne/Go-Project/README.md

 Navigate to bin/angular folder in project folder:

-If on Windows, run the following commands in NodeJS cmd
+####If on Windows, run the following commands in NodeJS cmd

+To install the required packages

-run - npm install
+run: npm install

+To compile the Typescript

-run - npm start to compile code
+run: npm start

 In very small number of cases on Windows, command "npm start" fails.
 If this happens, you need to manually install the following npm packages: